 4.2.
-To plot the mortality data, select an XY table template in GraphPad with the X column representing time (h) and Y columns representing the groups tested.
+To plot the mortality data, use the X column to represent time (h) and Y column to represent the groups tested.

 4.3.
-Each mouse, or subject, in the study will be represented using code = 0 or code = 1 meaning survival or death, respectively.
+Each mouse or subject in the study will be represented using code = 0 (zero) or code = 1 meaning survival or death, respectively.

 4.3.1.
 For each animal that dies, place a 1 in the Y column of that group at the time of death on the X column.
 If there are multiple deaths at a single time point within a group, a copy of that time point can be placed in the X column.
 For example, if three subjects within a group die at 3 h, the 3 h time point will appear three times in the X column.

 4.3.2.
-For all surviving animals within a group, place a 0 in the Y column at the final time point measured.
-For example, if four mice survive, then place four ending time points in the X column marked with four 0s in the Y column.
+For all surviving animals within a group, place a zero in the Y column at the final time point measured.
+For example, if four mice survive, place four ending time points in the X column marked with four zeros in the Y column.

 4.4.
-After animal data is plotted for all groups, click the Analyze button within GraphPad and select Survival Curve under Survival Analysis tab.
+After animal data is entered for all groups, use a survival graph template to produce a survival graph.

 4.4.1.
 Leave default coding as 0 and 1 will be the default codes for survival or death.

 4.4.2.
-Leave Curve Comparison section parameters selected for statistical analysis.

-4.4.3.
-Select Percent Survival under Style section to display data as percent.
+Set the parameters for the graph as percentage.

 4.5.
-Once parameters for survival curve are selected, the data can be viewed under Results as survival proportions, # of subjects at risk, curve comparison, and data summary.
-The statistical analysis using the Mantel-Cox (log rank) test is available under the Curve Comparison section.
+Once parameters for survival curve are selected, perform statistical analysis using a Mantel-Cox (log rank) test.

 4.6.
-Kaplan-Meier plots will be available in the Graphs section under Survival Proportions.
-Format as desired using the toolbar at the top.
+Kaplan-Meier plots can be formatted using statistical data.

 4.7.
-Strains that exhibit mortality rates that are less than or equal to the safety standard (e.g., E. coli BL21) may be considered attenuated.
+Strains that exhibit mortality rates that are less than or equal to the parent strain and the FDA-approved strain (e.g., E. coli BL21) may be considered attenuated.

-5. Visualization of the infection
+5. Visualize the infection with bioluminescence.

 5.1.
 To visualize the progress of the infection, a chromosomal bioluminescent operon (luxCDABE) was inserted into the PGN5 and VE2 strain tested.
 The plasmids and protocol used to label these strains were developed in the Schweizer lab and may not be compatible with all species/strains of bacteria 13.
 Importantly, visualization of the infection is optional; thus, genomic insertion of this operon is not necessary to perform the mortality study described above.